nlesc-smcm/i-emic/README.md

 # General remarks

-- The test code serves as example code
+- See the test code for examples ^^